HunteRoi/breweryapi/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The codebase of this project has been taken from my own template located [here](https://github.com/hunteroi/aspnetcore3.1-backend-boilerplate).
-A few features were removed from that template in order to lower the complexity of the project and to ease of the development of **Brewery API**.
+A few features were removed from that template in order to lower the complexity of the project and to ease the development of **Brewery API**.

 ### Built With